 Current Racing Series

-For the 2023 racing season, Orange County Speedway will hold competition for five weekly divisions (Late Model, Charger, Pure Stock, MOD-4, Vintage Sportsman) as well as various touring series including the Carolina Pro Late Model and Crate Modified Series, Allison Legacy Series, SMART Modified Tour, Inex Legend and Bandolero, and the newly formed GXS Street Stock Series.
+For the 2024 racing season, Orange County Speedway will hold competition for five weekly divisions (Late Model, Charger, Pure Stock, MOD-4, Vintage Sportsman, Inex Legend) as well as various touring series including the zMax CARS Tour, SMART Modified Tour, Carolina Pro Late Model and Crate Modified Series, Allison Legacy Series, and VA Mini Cup.

 Orange County Speedway was one of the first tracks in the area to have live televised NASCAR Xfinity Series (then called “Busch Grand National Series”) races.
 Some of the top NASCAR stars of yesterday and today cut their teeth in racing at OCS.
 Some notable names who have won races at OCS either as weekly series regulars or in NASCAR/ASA touring series are Jimmie Johnson, Bobby Labonte, Todd Bodine, and Jeff and Ward Burton.
 Dale Jarrett won his first career Xfinity (Busch) Series race at OCS in 1986.
 Jeff Gordon won his first career Xfinity (Busch) Series Pole at OCS in 1991.
 Timothy Peters, driver in the NASCAR Gander Outdoors Truck Series, was the 2002 and 2003 Late Model Stock Champion at OCS.
 Some other well-known “local heroes” to have raced at Orange County Speedway include Scott Riggs, Stacey Compton, Greg Davis, Peyton Sellers, Barry Beggarly, Stacy Puryear, and Maurice Hill.